An illustration of scales, representing software integration.

 Examples

-• Zapier is one of the most popular automation solutions out there, with integrations for project management tools, spreadsheets, and more.
+• Zapier is one of the most popular options, with integrations for project management tools, spreadsheets, and more.

-• IFTTT is another popular automation solution which also supports smart home services and physical devices on top of software tools.
+• IFTTT supports smart home services and physical devices on top of software tools.

 Ease: High